Four Main Object Oriented Programming Concepts of Java

 - Declare the setters and getters to set and get the variable values

-Note: There are few disadvantages of encapsulation in java as follows:
+Note: There are few advantages of encapsulation in java as follows:

 - Control Over Data: We can write the logic in the setter method to not store the negative values for an Integer.
 So by this way we can control the data.